bentanjunrong/TIL-2020/README.md

 ```

 ## Saving models
 If you want to save any trained models you can do so.
-These models are usually large in size (mine was 90+ mb), so do not push these to GitHub.
-I will figure out some other way to share these files.
+These models are usually large in size (mine was 90+ mb), ~~so do not push these to GitHub.
+I will figure out some other way to share these files. ~~ Ok, let's use [git lfs](https://git-lfs.github.com/)

+### Installing Git LFS
+1. Follow step 1 of getting started [from the Git LFS website](https://git-lfs.github.com/)
+2. That's it!
+I have already setup the repo to push the folders CV/saved_models and NLP/saved_models(WIP) through LFS.
+So just push and pull as per normal.